 We have Homework Club in the LMC on Mondays, Tuesdays, and Thursdays from 2:20-4:00.
 This is a time for students to bring homework or projects with them and to use the time to quietly complete assignments.
 If students do not have work and are being disruptive, they will be asked to leave.
 Homework Club is sponsored by different teachers throughout the week and they are available to help students if questions arise.

 Jazz Band is a year-round performance club for 7th and 8th grade band members.
 We learn techniques that are jazz specific and get to play and perform some great jazz music.
 We will meet Tuesdays and Thursdays from 2:20 -- 3:00.
 Both days there is an Activity Bus.
 Questions?
 See Mr. Sampson

 The Yearbook Club for 6th, 7th and 8th grade students will start in October.
 Mrs. Manno will be looking for students interested in all it takes to put a Yearbook together.
 If you might want to work on the Yearbook Staff in High School, you should join the Yearbook Club this year.
-We are looking for reliable photographers to attend school events and take photos during the school day, writers, computer savvy students, photo editors, artists and some VERY organized students to help keep the Yearbook on deadline.
+We are looking for reliable photographers to attend school events and take photos during the school day, writers, computer-savvy students, photo editors, artists and some VERY organized students to help keep the Yearbook on deadline.
 Any question, see Mrs. Manno.

 National Junior Honor Society